SoA-UET/frontend-customer-web/docs/services/core/S01_Consultation_Service.md

     the `call_end` event, sets the conversation status to `HUMAN_AGENT_TEXTING` on its side, too.

-11. S01 notifies the frontend via H19 event `status:switch`
+11. S01 notifies the frontend via H19 event `status_switch`
     that the conversation status has changed back to `HUMAN_AGENT_TEXTING`.

 12. The frontend goes back to normal texting mode.